12Sapphire/12Sapphire.github.io/README.md

 ## About me
 I started electronics and coding when I was 9.
 I used a software called "P5js".
-It is like javascript but is used for art and education.
+It's javascript but is used for art and education.

 I used to learn from computer scientist Daniel Shiffman's youtube channel called [The Coding Train](https://www.youtube.com/@TheCodingTrain).
 More specifically, his [p5js playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).